 Although these leopards are less common in Africa, they have been seen in Ethiopia, the forests of Mount Kenya and the Aberdares.
-Being melanistic animal in areas like these is thought to be advantageous, because light levels are lower so it easier for them to blend in.
+Being melanistic animal in areas like these it is thought to be advantageous, because light levels are lower, so it easier for them to blend in.
 This may explain why melanistic leopards are more common in these areas.

-However, there are other theories about why melanistic leopards are common in some areas, theories more complex than camouflage.
+However, there are other more complex theories than camouflage theories about why melanistic leopards are common in some areas.
 These theories are particular pertinent to the Malaysian leopards, where black fur is the normal.
 Being able to hide is the most important thing to a leopard’s survival.
 But so are other things, like an ability to fight off disease.
 Scientists have tried to find a link between the color of fur and the effectiveness of the immune system.

-So it may be that during an outbreak of disease in the past, their black fur was a response to disease.
+So, it may be that during an outbreak of disease in the past, their black fur was a response to disease.
 Or it may be that the easier camouflage theory is right.
 We don’t know for sure.
 The only thing we really know for sure is that the first leopards came in Malaysia before about 150,000 years ago, just like the original African cats.
 Then over time their black fur will have developed and eventually become more common.
 But the real truth behind the melanistic leopards is as mysterious as themselves.

 As humans, we are insatiably curious about these mysterious melanistic animals, and so they are one of the most common forms of big black cat kept in captivity.
 The black leopards in captivity are more temperamental than their spotted cousins, and mothers more often reject their cubs.